ReaperOAK/KCAdashboard/docs.md

 ---

+## Student Attendance UI Components (July 2025)

+All student attendance UI is now built from modular, single-responsibility React components in `src/components/attendance/` and `src/pages/admin/StudentAttendanceList.js`.

+### Components
+- StudentAttendanceList.js: Container component for attendance list page.
+Handles data fetching, state, and business logic only.
+- StudentAttendanceListView.js: Presentational component for attendance list page.
+Handles all UI rendering, receives all data and callbacks as props.
+- StudentAttendanceTable.js: Beautiful, responsive table for student attendance summary.
+Alternating row backgrounds, status icons, color tokens, and accessibility improvements.
+- StudentAttendanceSkeleton.js: Modern shimmer skeleton for attendance data loading.
+- SearchAndBatchFilter.js: Search input and batch select, fully accessible and responsive.

+All components use color tokens, are fully responsive, and follow accessibility best practices.
+See `src/components/attendance/docs.md` for details.

+### UI/UX Patterns
+- Modular, single-responsibility components for maintainability
+- Consistent use of color tokens and spacing
+- Loading skeletons, error/empty states, and micro-interactions
+- Responsive layouts for all screen sizes
+- ARIA labels and keyboard navigation for accessibility
+- Lazy loading for performance

+See each feature folder's README or docs for details and usage examples.

+---

 ## Admin Dashboard UI Components (July 2025)

 All admin dashboard UI is now built from modular, single-responsibility React components in `src/components/admin/`.